background

 Kim McCurdy Waag, Executive Director

 Hired in January 2018 as Membership Manager, Kim moved into the Program Manager and Fair Director position later that year, and was named Executive Director in November 2020.
 Kim earned a Bachelors Degree in Business Management with a specialization in Information Technology from the University of South Florida (Tampa).
-Her 36-year career brings both corporate experience and non-profit expertise to all aspects of Tennessee Craft.
+Her 40+ year career brings both corporate experience and non-profit expertise to all aspects of Tennessee Craft.
 In addition, she is a champion for persons with disabilities and has advocated on state and local levels for accessibility and diversity in the arts for persons of all abilities in all aspects of arts advancement and engagement.
 Before relocating permanently to Nashville, Kim provided years of volunteer support to Tennessee Craft.

-Todd Herzberg, Director of Marketing & Exhibitions
+Todd Herzberg, Marketing Director

 Hired in August 2022, Todd received a Bachelor of Fine Arts from Central Michigan University and a Master of Fine Arts from the University of Kentucky.
 After graduate school, he taught at Murray State University as the Assistant Professor of Drawing and Foundations Coordinator for four years before moving to Nashville in the summer 2022.
 Todd is an accomplished artist and printmaker who works primarily in the processes of drawing, relief, lithography and animation.
 His work has been exhibited in many solo and group exhibitions both domestically and abroad.
 Prior to starting at Tennessee Craft, he won a Merit Award at the 51st Annual Spring Tennessee Craft Fair.